 One of the most alarming parts of the study wasn’t necessarily that 102 chemicals are linked to breast cancer (still shocking), but that we are regularly exposed to these chemicals every day.
 Data from the CDC shows that these chemicals are routinely found in Americans’ blood, urine and even breast milk.

-You may be familiar with some of the chemicals linked to breast cancer as many appear on our Hazardous 100+ list, a roadmap for retailers to eliminate harmful chemicals from the products on their store shelves.
+You may be familiar with some of the chemicals linked to breast cancer as many appear on our Hazardous 100+ chemicals list.
+Our campaign, Mind the Store, is pressuring the nation’s top retailers to eliminate these harmful chemicals from products on their store shelves.